threefoldfoundation/threefold_data/content/blog/data_leaks/data_leaks.md

 title: It's Time We Stand Up For Our Data
 tags: [data, why, peer_to_peer]
 category: [farming, cloud, foundation, aci, twin]
-image: ./threefold_regenerates.png
+image: ./data_leaks.png
-image_caption: planet positive plan
+image_caption: stand up for our data
-excerpt: ThreeFold is taking not just a sustainable approach, we’re setting the plan for a planet positive Internet.
+excerpt: As consumers, we should be able to trust that our data is truly safe and secure.
+And today, we cannot.
+It's time we stand up for what is ours.
 authors: [sam_taggart]
 created: 2021-06-17
 ---